 Under the Chrysler umbrella, Dodge became a subsidiary of the Fiat group in 2009, having also previously been involved with Daimler.
 Dodge is responsible for both the RAM and SRT subdivisions, RAM being for its large 4x4 trucks and SRT for performance cars.

 The Italian brand known for its sports cars and racing exploits was founded more than a century ago.
-Today it is another subsidiary of FCA, having become a part of the group in 2007.
+Today it is another subsidiary of FCA, becoming a part of the group in 2007.

 Despite being sold only in Italy in modern times, Lancia is still a well-known brand thanks to its highly successful motorsport endeavours, including famous rally cars like the Stratos, Delta and 037.
 It came under the Fiat umbrella in 1969.

-Peugeot took a 90% stake of Citroen following the latter’s bankruptcy in 1976, leading to the joint business format seen today.
+Peugeot took a 90 per cent stake of Citroen following the latter’s bankruptcy in 1976, leading to the joint business format seen today.
 In 2019, however, FCA announced it was in negotiations to acquire the group.
 Watch this space.

 Originally a coffee mill company, Peugeot switched to bicycles in 1830 before looking to cars in 1882, and eventually becoming a highly successful mainstream vehicle producer.
-In 2014, the French Government and Dongfeng Motors both purchased 14% stakes in the company.
+In 2014, the French Government and Dongfeng Motors both purchased 14 per cent stakes in the company.

 Citroen has made waves in the automotive world at various points during its lifetime, and today is best known for quirky small and mid-sized cars.
 The brand was taken over by Peugeot in 1976.

 Bavarian Motor Works celebrated its centenary in 2016 and has shareholders spanning most continents of the world.
-Strategic investors hold shares of around 47% of the luxury brand, while institutional investors from North America, UK, Ireland, Germany and other parts of Europe hold a combined 40% share.
+Strategic investors hold shares of around 47 per cent of the luxury brand, while institutional investors from North America, the UK, Ireland, Germany and other parts of Europe hold a combined 40 per cent share.

 Mini was originally introduced as a model, founded by the British Motor Corporation, before becoming a marque in its own right in 1969.
 It has since changed hands several times by groups related to BMC until it was acquired by BMW in 1994.

 The French brand was set up at the end of the 19th century and has since grown to be one of the world’s most powerful and best-selling brands.
-The company is part-owned by the French government (20%), and itself has a 43% controlling stake in Nissan.
+The company is part-owned by the French government (20 per cent), and itself has a 43 per cent controlling stake in Nissan.

-Infiniti is the luxury division of Nissan, serving to produce various impressive models for Australia.
-Despite offering direct competition to Lexus for a number of years, to date the brand has failed to attract as much interest Down Under and announced it would pull out of the Australian market in 2019.
+Infiniti is the luxury division of Nissan, producing various impressive models for Australia.
+Despite offering direct competition to Lexus for a number of years, the brand has failed to attract as much interest Down Under and announced it would pull out of the Australian market in 2019.

 Mitsubishi was originally founded as a shipbuilder, with its dedicated motor division not emerging until 1970.
-The wider Mitsubishi brand still commands a 20% stake in the company, but Nissan took a 34% stake as recently as October 2016.
+The wider Mitsubishi brand still commands a 20 per cent stake in the company, but Nissan took a 34 per cent share in October 2016.

 Tata is an Indian brand and part of the wider Tata conglomerate.
-Between 1954 and 1969, the brand enjoyed collaboration with Daimler-Benz.
-Jaguar Land Rover was later purchased from Ford in 2008.
+Between 1954 and 1969, the brand enjoyed a collaboration with Daimler-Benz.
+Jaguar Land Rover (JLR) was later purchased from Ford in 2008.

 Land Rover was acquired by Tata Motors in 2008, but is still revered as a British icon.
-Range Rover meantime has long been established (since 1970) as the brand’s flagship model range.
+Range Rover, in the meantime, has long been established (since 1970) as the brand’s flagship model range.

 Jaguar is a British luxury car brand previously controlled by Ford, from 1989 until 2008.
 Under Ford’s ownership the brand never made a profit.
 In the wake of this failure and the Global Financial Crisis, Ford opted to sell the brand along with Land Rover, to its current owner, Tata.

-Along with its 34% owned subsidiary Kia, the Hyundai group is one of the world’s largest carmakers.
-The brand continues to build inexpensive and conservative cars for non-car enthusiasts, but have in recent times investigated performance models to broaden appeal including its full-fat i30N hot hatch.
+Along with its 34 per cent owned subsidiary Kia, the Hyundai group is one of the world’s largest car makers.
+The company continues to build inexpensive and relatively conservative cars for non-car enthusiasts, but has more recently branched out into performance models to broaden appeal including its full-fat i30N hot hatch.

-Genesis was originally Hyundai’s top of the range model, however was later moved to become its own standalone marque.
+Genesis was originally Hyundai’s top of the range model.
+However, it has now evolved to become its own standalone marque.

-Geely is a Chinese car brand which has grown exponentially since it first began producing cars in 2002.
+Geely is a Chinese car brand which has grown exponentially since it first started producing cars in 2002.
 Selling a vast majority of its cars in China, the brand was able to purchase Volvo from Ford in 2010 and is preparing to conquer the western world with cars it hopes will appeal to more demanding requirements.

-Subaru’s parent company is by and large run independently however it does have close ties to Toyota Motor, which holds a 16.48% stake in the company.
-FHI has announced plans to integrate its industrial products company with the Subaru business, and change its name to Subaru Corporation in 2017.
+Subaru’s parent company is, by and large, independently run however it does have close ties to Toyota Motor, which holds a 16.5 per cent stake in the company.

 Best known for its boxer engines, rally success and commitment to all-wheel drive system development, the Subaru brand has earned a loyal following in Australia, and is a consistent top ten seller.